Here’s how to port forwarding works with your Android’s mobile hotspot:

 #3 Shop for Apps

-There are apps on the Play Store that allow you to reassign ports and implement workarounds for port forwarding.
+There are apps on the Play Store for your android that allow you to reassign ports and implement workarounds for port forwarding.

 Each one will be a little different, and they will work in any number of different ways.